 2. Hospital Corpsman 2nd Class (SW/AW) Jessica Sims was discharged from the Navy in 2014 because of her loc'd hair.

-3. In this video, SSG Logan describes how she received an article 15, lost her rank from E-6 to E-5 and her unit was in the process of chaptering her out of the Army.
+3. In this video, SSG Logan describes how she was in the process of receiving an article 15, which would have ended in a demotion from E-6 to E-5 and Chapter out of the Army.
 Her commander put her article 15 on hold and gave her 10 days to comply.
 She inevitably styled her locs in two-strand twists, her 1SG made a recommendation to the commander stating that her hair was within the regulation and the article 15 was lifted.

 See her video embedded in this article.